1986 World Series: Game 7

 In the hours that followed the end of Game 6, a rainstorm passed over the New York metropolitan area.
-The field at Shea Stadium was inundated with water and, thus, Major League Baseball was forced to reschedule Game 7 for the next night, October 27.
+The field at Shea Stadium was rendered unplayable and Game 7 was postponed one night, moving to Monday, October 27.

-Ron Darling was the scheduled starter for the Mets, who were employing a three-man rotation for the series consisting of him, Dwight Gooden, and Bob Ojeda.
-In his two starts so far in the series, Darling had a 1–1 record with an earned-run average of 0.00; the only run he had given up, which resulted in his Game 1 loss against Bruce Hurst, was unearned.
-The rainout gave him an extra day off, so he would be pitching on his normal four-day rest.

-Oil Can Boyd, the #3 starter for the Red Sox, was originally scheduled to start Game 7.
-The Mets had gotten to him early in Game 3, which they won 7–1 to record their first win of the series.
-Boyd gave up four runs in the first inning of Game 3 and six overall despite pitching into the seventh, getting only one run of support in the loss.

-The unscheduled day off, however, allowed Red Sox manager John McNamara to reconsider his pitching matchup for the deciding game of the series.
-Hurst, who was set to be awarded the Most Valuable Player award had the Red Sox been able to close out Game 6 with a victory, had gotten a third day of rest with the rainout; with this in mind, and considering that the Mets had only scored twice off of Hurst in his seventeen total innings of work in Games 1 and 5, McNamara decided to gamble on his postseason hero and gave Hurst the Game 7 nod.
+The pitching matchup was originally supposed to feature Ron Darling, the starter for Games 1 and 4 who had yet to allow an earned run in the World Series, going up against Oil Can Boyd, who started and lost Game 3 by giving up six runs.
+The rainout offered a chance for both managers to adjust their pitching strategies if they desired.
+Mets manager Davey Johnson, who had employed a three-man rotation for the series consisting of Darling, Dwight Gooden, and Bob Ojeda, chose to stick with Darling, who would be pitching on his normal four days rest.
+Red Sox manager John McNamara, however, decided to change his plans.
+The rainout enabled Bruce Hurst, who had only allowed two runs against the Mets in his wins in Games 1 and 5, to get a third day of rest before the series ended; since he was now available to use as a starter again, McNamara opted to start him ahead of Boyd.

 After Boyd received word he was not starting the final game of the series, he went down into the visitors' clubhouse and remained in there alone for some time.
 McNamara dispatched pitching coach Bill Fischer to find Boyd, and Fischer discovered that the Oil Can had consumed a great deal of alcohol and was in no condition to function, much less play.
 Fischer moved Boyd into the manager's office where he locked the door and left him for the entire game.

 In the 500th game played in World Series history, Boston got to Darling early, recording three runs in the second inning.
 Dwight Evans and Rich Gedman hit back to back home runs to lead the inning off and with two out, Wade Boggs drove in Dave Henderson with a single for a 3–0 Red Sox lead.